Place de la Concorde: East side: The Tuileries Garden, Jeu de Paume and Orangerie

-Proposed redesign for 2024 Paris Summer Olympics

-In January 2021, Anne Hidalgo, the Mayor of Paris, announced that the city would undertake an ambitious €250 million redesign of the Place de la Concorde and the Champs-Élysées.
-Work on the Place de la Concorde will be the first to be undertaken in advance of the 2024 Summer Olympics in Paris.
+Redesign of the square

-The redesign is intended to increase pedestrian space, reduce car traffic, and add more trees for improved air quality along the Champs-Élysées.
-Traffic will be directed around the outside edges of the Place.
-The number of traffic lanes will be greatly reduced.
-Four large areas of trees and greenery will be created in the corners of the square around the obelisk and monuments and open space in the center.
-A walkway will connect over 200 acres of green space between the Arc de Triomphe, the Champs-Élysées, the Place de la Concorde, and the Tuileries Gardens.
+First proposed by Anne Hidalgo, the Mayor of Paris in January 2021, the square is planned to be redesigned to increase pedestrian space, reduce car traffic, and add more green space and trees.
+Traffic will be directed around the outside edges of the square, with the number of traffic lanes greatly reduced.
+Four large areas of trees and greenery will be created in the corners of the square around the obelisk and monuments and open space in the centre – with 3.2 ha of new green space.
+Work is scheduled to begin in 2026.